-The Company's competitive position and risks relating to the conduct of its business in foreign markets are comparable to the domestic market.
+The Company's competitive position and risks relating to its business in foreign markets are comparable to those in the domestic market.
 In addition, the governments of foreign nations may elect to erect trade barriers on imports.
-The creation of additional barriers would reduce the Company's net sales and profit.
+The creation of additional barriers would reduce the Company's net sales and net income.
 In addition, any fluctuations in currency exchange rates could affect the pricing of the Company's products and divert customers who might choose to purchase lower-priced, less profitable products, and could affect overall demand for the Company's products.
-For further information, see Part II, Item 7 and Note 14 to the consolidated financial statements accompanying this Form 10-K.
+For further information, see Part II, Item 7 and Note 14 to the consolidated financial statements.

 The Company has a small sales office in Switzerland to service the international export marketplace.
 The Company is not aware of any material risks in maintaining this operation.
 Loss of this office would result in a transfer of sales and marketing responsibility.
-The Company sells its products to independent distributors in countries and regions outside the United States including Europe, the Middle East, Africa, Asia, South America, Latin America, the Caribbean, and Mexico.
+The Company sells its products to independent distributors in countries and regions outside the United States including Europe, the Middle East, Africa, Asia, South America, Latin America, the Caribbean, Canada and Mexico.
 The Company sells products in the Canadian market through a distributor who services smaller specialty accounts.
-During the last two years, net sales of all Koss products, were distributed as follows:
+During the last two fiscal years, net sales of all Koss products, were distributed as follows:

-2010 2009
+2011 2010

-U.S. \$ 20,182,347 \$ 24,222,039
+United States \$ 20,396,483 \$ 20,182,347

-Europe 17,710,672 15,744,430
+Europe 19,040,340 17,710,672

-All other countries 2,705,703 1,750,645
+All other countries 2,081,312 2,705,703

-Net sales \$ 40,598,722 \$ 41,717,114
+Net sales \$ 41,518,135 \$ 40,598,722

-In addition to a manufacturing facility in the United States, the Company uses contract manufacturing facilities in the People's Republic of China, Taiwan and South Korea.
-These independent supplier entities are distant from the Company, which means that we are at risk of business interruptions due to natural disasters, war, disease and government intervention through tariffs or trade restrictions that are of less concern domestically.
+In addition to a manufacturing facility in Milwaukee, Wisconsin, the Company uses contract manufacturing facilities in the People's Republic of China, Taiwan and South Korea.
+These independent suppliers are distant from the Company, which means that we are at risk of business interruptions due to natural disasters, war, disease and government intervention through tariffs or trade restrictions that are of less concern domestically.
 The Company maintains finished goods inventory in its U.S. facility to mitigate this risk.
 The Company's goal is to stock finished goods inventory at an average of approximately 90 days demand per item.
 Recovery of a single facility through replacement of a supplier in the event of a disaster or suspension of supply could take 120 days.

-The Company believes that it could restore production of its top ten selling models (which represent approximately 70% of the Company's sales revenue) within one year.
-The Company is also at risk if the trade restrictions are introduced on its products based upon country of origin.
-In addition, most increases in tariffs and freight charges would not be acceptable to pass along to the Company's customers and would directly impact the Company's profits.
+restrictions are introduced on its products based upon country of origin.
+In addition, the Company may not be able to pass along most increases in tariffs and freight charges to the Company's customers, which would directly affect profits.